Johnny Lujack: Post-playing career

 On June 8, 1978, Lujack was inducted into the National Polish-American Sports Hall of Fame.

-In 2005, he donated $50,000 to Connellsville High School toward a new field house for the football stadium.
+In 2005, Lujack donated $50,000 to Connellsville High School toward a new field house for the football stadium.
 It was later named Johnny Lujack Field House.
 The Johnny Lujack Training Facility was formally dedicated in 2009 and he was also inducted into the inaugural class of the Fayette County Sports Hall of Fame.

-He is the oldest living Heisman Trophy winner.

 Personal life

-His wife is the former Patricia Ann "Pat" Schierbrock, daughter of Josephine (née Wilson) and Frank H. Schierbrock.
-Lujack and Schierbrock were married in Davenport, Iowa at the Sacred Heart Cathedral on June 26, 1949.
-They have three children: Mary, Jeff, and Carol (1954–2002).
+His wife, the former Patricia Ann "Pat" Schierbrock (February 22, 1927 — August 2, 2022), was the daughter of Josephine (née Wilson) and Frank H. Schierbrock.
+Lujack and Schierbrock were married in Davenport, Iowa at the Sacred Heart Cathedral on June 26, 1948.
+They had three children: Mary, Jeff, and Carol (1954–2002).

-Lujack is distantly related to NFL player Ben Skowronek and Olympic gymnast Courtney Kupets, and NFL quarterback Trent Green married into the family.
+Lujack was distantly related to NFL player Ben Skowronek and Olympic gymnast Courtney Kupets.
+NFL quarterback Trent Green married into the family.

+Lujack died at a hospice in Naples, Florida, on July 25, 2023, at age 98.